THE GREAT AMERICAN LIE

 Interested in bringing The Great American Lie to your local community or conference?
 As a community organization or government agency, you can screen the film and guide meaningful discussions around how our gendered values have affected economic inequality in the United States and in your local community.
 Total running time is 90 minutes.

-With the release of The Great American Lie, we are launching the #ValueEquality campaign urging audiences to have important conversations about what it means to value equality—by elevating values of care, empathy, and collaboration.
-We hope you’ll join us and explore what it means to #ValueEquality.
+With the release of The Great American Lie, we launched the #CareForEquality campaign urging audiences to have important conversations about what it means to care for equality—by elevating values of care, empathy, and collaboration.
+The pandemic illuminated that carework is an essential part of our society–and without accessible childcare, eldercare, and education, the economy can’t flourish.
+However, The Great American Lie reveals that it has been historically undervalued, unpaid, and dismissed as “women’s work.”
+We are ready to build a society that sees the importance of the feminized sector of carework.
+We hope you’ll join us and explore what it means to #CareForEquality.